Please note this version of p4presearch.org is under construction

 How we recommend using the website:

 - Looking to get a general idea of what P4P is all about?
-Use the Overview page to get your bearings on P4P
+See below for a definition and use the Overview page to get the basics of P4P

 - Curious about MACRA and MIPS?
 The National-CMS (MACRA) page under the Programs tab section looks to summarize the history and future of P4P within CMS